javacc/javacc/docs/faq.md

 1. Put choices in the grammar.

 Going back to the original grammar, we can see that the problem is that where we say we expect a `LABEL` we actually intended to expect either a `LABEL` or a `HTTP`.

-We can rewrite the last production as:
+We can refactor the last production as:

 ```java
 void host() : {} {